Rockies vs. Cardinals Player Props Betting Odds

 |0

-Check out the latest odds and place your bets on any of Chris Flexen's player props with BetMGM.
+Check out the latest odds and place your bets on any of Ty Blach's player props with BetMGM.

 Nolan Arenado Props